 You recently learned about RTO – one of the key points of any backup and disaster recovery strategy.
-In this article, you will learn about Recovery Point Objective (RPO), which stands for data loss in cases of disaster, and how it influences backup and recovery strategies.
+In this article, you will learn about the Recovery Point Objective (RPO), which stands for data loss in cases of disaster, and how it influences backup and recovery strategies.

 What is RPO